-Three federal government programs provide health insurance for the public: Medicare, Medicaid, and the State Children’s Health Insurance Program (SCHIP).
-Medicare provides basic health insurance benefits 41 million seniors and adults with permanent disabilities.
+Three federal government programs provide health insurance for the public: Medicare, Medicaid, and the Children’s Health Insurance Program (CHIP).
+Medicare provides basic health insurance benefits more than 48 million seniors and adults with permanent disabilities.
 Medicaid is the largest program, providing benefits to one in five Americans – more than 68 million low-income people in the United States and millions more will qualify for Medicaid in 2014 when the provisions of the Affordable Care Act come into effect.
 The CHIP program provides health insurance to children in families whose incomes are too high to qualify for Medicaid, but too low to afford private coverage.
-5.8 million children were enrolled in SCHIP in 2003.

 For more information on this issue, visit CHN’s Public Policy Priorities, 2015-2016.